 # First upgrade pip version. python3 -m pip install --upgrade pip # Install jupyter. python3 -m pip install jupyter

 python -m pip install --upgrade pip python -m pip install jupyter

 - Install Anaconda according to the installation wizard.

-- If everything is correct, open the terminal in Mac / Linux, or open the command line interface in Windows, and run command jupyter notebook.
+- If everything is correct, open the terminal in Mac / Linux, or open the command-line interface in Windows, and run the command jupyter notebook.

 - Because of the problem of system path, sometimes you will be prompted that it cannot find the executable command.
 Please add the path of the jupyter script or executable to your system path variable to fix this issue.

 - After install, you can run the command jupyter notebook to start it, you can see output like below.